BrendanKapp/unity-object-pooler/README.md

 Feel free to clone the repo and use it in your projects.

-I'll write an actual guide to it eventually, however the code inside is well documented and should be fairly easy to figure out.
+I'll write an actual guide to it eventually, however the code is well documented and should be fairly easy to figure out.